 Contributing Seeds

 Contributions from people like you keep this program growing.
 We are now accepting seeds year round -- and when you contribute seeds, you earn a spot on our early access list.
 Check out the guidelines below, then fill out this form to receive shipping instructions and a pre-paid shipping label.
-We can only accept contributions from the United States.
+We are now able to accept seeds from outside the US!
+Just note your country on the form, and we'll provide the proper papers for legal import.

 General Seed Requirements